tsuki-lang/tsuki/spec.md

 Similarly to an `if` statement, `->` may be used to create a single-line loop.
 ```
-var i = 0
+let var i = 0
 while i < 10 -> i += 1
 ```

-### `while val`
+### `while let`

 A `while` loop is also capable of iterating over a condition that produces optionals as its result.
-Enter `while val`:
+Enter `while let`:
 ```
-var bytes = "hello".bytes
+let var bytes = "hello".bytes
-while val b = bytes.next
+while let b = bytes.next
    print(b)
 ```
 The above example is expanded to the following:
 ```
-var bytes = "hello".bytes
+let var bytes = "hello".bytes
 while true
-   if val b = bytes.next
+   if let b = bytes.next
       print(b)
    else
       break
 ```

-Similarly to `if val`, `while val` can be chained by separating the `val` declarations with commas.
+Similarly to `if let`, `while let` can be chained by separating the `let` declarations with commas.

 ## `for` loop and iterators